 Air Quality Committee’s Policy Goals:

-- Influencing the development of pragmatic air quality regulations that build resilience and support continued economic growth in the Bay Area.
+- Influence the development of pragmatic air quality regulations that build resilience and support for continued economic growth in the Bay Area.

 - Amnon Bar-Ilan, Ramboll